Kim Jong Un's Half-Brother Reportedly Dies In Kuala Lumpur

 In a statement provided by NPR's Elise Hu in Seoul, Malaysian police said they are investigating the suspicious death of a North Korean man who became ill at the Kuala Lumpur International Airport, then died on the way to the hospital.

 The police identified the deceased man as 46-year-old "Kim Chol," and said that an "investigation is in progress and a post mortem examination request has been made, to ascertain the cause of death."

 It was not immediately apparent whether Kim Chol was a pseudonym used by Kim Jong Nam.
+Journalist Jean Lee, a global fellow at the Wilson Center, tells All Things Considered that this is a very common name in North Korea.
+"It would be a very very common name, a name that would be easy to sort of fly under if you're going to use a pseudonym."

+The circumstances of the death are extremely unclear.
+A Malaysian official said that Kim Jong Nam told medical workers he was attacked with a chemical spray, according to The Associated Press.
+South Korean media reports allege that two women attacked Kim Jong Nam with a needle.
+Again, NPR has not independently verified this information.

 Kim Jong Un, the third-eldest known son of Kim Jong Il, emerged as the heir apparent in 2009.
 There are still questions about exactly how that happened — as NPR has reported, he was seen as an unlikely successor.
 But we do know that Kim Jong Nam fell out of favor with his father in 2001 when he was caught trying to travel to Japan to visit Disneyland using a fake passport from the Dominican Republic.